*** SUBJECT TO REVISION IF REALITY BECOMES EVEN SILLIER ***

 Because most people don’t optimize for exits.

-They optimize for permission.
+Most optimize for permission.

-This is not theoretical.
+Freedom built through exits is not theoretical.

-Find one place where you have no options.
+Find one place where you feel cornered.

-Watch what happens.
+Watch what changes.

-You feel more free.
+And as things loosen, you feel more free.

 Paul (Private) †